 Do you need informational texts and activities?
+Are you looking for ideas concerning how to teach informational texts?
 Look no more!

 Don’t let informational texts seem like a “downer” in your classroom.
 Find texts that are meaningful to teenagers.
 Look for the debate presented, and allow students to research those ideas.
 Switch up methods of presentation!

 Ok, I know what needs to happen, but I always want new ways so that students aren’t bored so that we achieve optimal learning.
 When I consider how to teach informational texts, I know I should account for student engagement.

 Because education works best with collaboration, I asked four of my teacher-blogger friends their opinions and tricks.
 We developed ten ways to make informational texts work for you and your students.
 Together, we included informational text examples for high school and engaging informational text activities.

 Melissa from Reading and Writing Haven acknowledges that some middle and high school students appreciate nonfiction, but not most.
 Her advice: